Career Profile: Ben Laabs

 An essential component of achieving tenure is finding or making an alignment of your teaching/research goals with the goals of your institution....
 How do your goals fit with those of your institution?
 Did you adjust your goals to achieve that fit?
 If so, how?

 A key step in this process is finding out what the goals are and how they are addressed at the department level and institution level.
-This seems like a simple process, but the abstract nature of institution-level goals can render them of little value to new faculty members.
+This seems like a simple process, but the abstract nature of institution-level goals can render them of little value to new faculty members, in addition to the fact discussions of institutional and department goals do not always include new faculty.
 The department-level goals, whether aligned with institution-level goals or not, are perhaps most important to identify early on because the department is the first level to recommend tenure.
 I took advantage of available mentoring by colleagues within and beyond my department to gain a clearer understanding of department and institution-level goals, and then designed my approach to research and teaching accordingly.
-Having a mentor has a great number of advantages; not least of which is the awareness or access to faculty who are in a similar position as you or have just moved beyond the position that you are in.
-Their advice, methods and perspective can be hugely valuable in the important exercise of aligning your goals with that of a new department and institution.
+Having a mentor is greatly advantageous for a number of reasons, not least of which is the awareness or access to faculty who are in a similar position as you or have just moved beyond the position that you are in.
+Their advice, methods, and perspective can be hugely valuable in the important exercise of aligning your goals with that of a new department and institution.

 Many of the new faculty members in these workshops are interested in maintaining a modicum of balance while getting their careers off to a strong start.
 Please share a strategy or strategies that have helped you to balance teaching, research, and your other work responsibilities, OR balance work responsibilities with finding time for your personal life.

-I think the challenge of balancing a career with a personal life never really goes away, even after being tenured.
-The best advice on this that I've read in a long time is here: http://goo.gl/rMjv9d.
+I think the challenge of balancing a career with a personal life never really goes away, even after completing the tenure track.
+The best advice on this I have ever read is here: http://goo.gl/rMjv9d.

 As far as balancing teaching and research, some of the best advice I've received in this regard came from the Early Career Workshop I attended in 2005.
 For example, embrace the mentality of "publish and flourish", instead of "publish or perish."
 Doing so can help to establish a positive, forward-looking attitude toward substantiating your work for the purpose of advancing knowledge in your field and maturing as a scientist.
 Another is the simple concept of designated writing time.
 Build time into your schedule for writing papers, and schedule other tasks around this time.
 Writing when you are at your best, instead of writing after you've finished everything else, is much more efficient and enjoyable.